(1843 - 1862)

 Branch of Service: Infantry

-Age 18, from Moore County, he mustered as Private, Company H, 30th North Carolina Infantry on 26 April 1862 in Moore County.
+An 18 year old worker on his father's farm in Moore County, he mustered as Private, Company H, 30th North Carolina Infantry on 26 April 1862 in Moore County.

 On the Campaign